GoogleChrome/developer.chrome.com/site/en/blog/passkeys-on-icloud-keychain/index.md

 description: >
   Chrome on macOS starts supporting passkeys on iCloud Keychain.
 This lets users create passkeys on iCloud Keychain and synchronize them across Apple devices.
 subhead: >
-  Chrome on macOS starts supporting passkeys on iCloud Keychain.
+  Chrome supports passkeys on iCloud Keychain starting in Chrome 118, on macOS 13.5 or later.
 date: 2023-09-28
 authors:
   - agektmr